ngpeijiun/stat/100/lesson02.md

 1.  **Non-probability sampling** that should be avoided:

     - **Volunteer Samples**

+      A voluntary sample is made up of people who self-select into the survey.
+Often, these folks have a strong interest in the main topic of the survey.

     - **Haphazard (Convenience) Samples**

+      Members of the population are chosen based on their relative ease of access.
+To sample friends, co-workers, or shoppers at a single mall, are all examples of convenience sampling.
+Reseachers may unconciously approach some kinds of respondents and avoid others.

-    Since such **non-probability sampling** methods are based on human choice rather than random selection, a statistical theory cannot explain how they might behave and potential sources of bias are rampant.
+2. Since such **non-probability sampling** methods are based on human choice rather than random selection, a statistical theory cannot explain how they might behave and potential sources of bias are rampant.
 The two types of non-probability samples listed above are called "sampling disasters".